Q. If I read a chapter in a book and then want to answer an question pertaining to the information, how do I cite my

 - Use sentence structure to signal what is from someone else AND include the citation information.

-EXAMPLE 1: Let's say that you want to paraphrase the article "How to write a great paper" by J. Smith (2018).
+EXAMPLE 1: To paraphrase the article "How to write a great paper" by J. Smith (2019).

-- According to J. Smith's ideas of paper writing in his essay, "How to write a great paper" the important parts are choosing a great topic, knowing a lot about your topic and being able to synthesize the information you learned about your topic (Smith, 2018).
-Smith also has some more cool ideas that I am going to mention now (Smith, 2018).
-And this other cool idea is also something that I read about in the article (Smith, 2018).
-Then when you are done, you will want to put the citation at the end of the section you are paraphrasing (Smith, 2018).
+According to J. Smith's ideas of paper writing in the essay, "How to write a great paper" the important parts are choosing a great topic, knowing a lot about the topic and being able to synthesize the information learned about the topic (Smith, 2019).
+Smith also has some ideas about ...
+(Smith, 2019).
+In the article, J. Smith gives advice about ...
+(Smith, 2019).
+At the end put the citation at the end of the section (Smith, 2019).

-But ideally, you would not need to have an entire paragraph that is a paraphrase of someone's ideas.
-Ideally, you would be interspersing your ideas with John Smith's ideas to show how each of his ideas is important and relevant to your paper.
+Ideally, you would not need to have an entire paragraph that is a paraphrase of someone's ideas.

-Ideally, your paragraph would look more like this:
+Ideally, the paragraph would look more like this:

 In this way, you are still paraphrasing Smith in a paragraph, but you are also letting your reader know which parts are Smith's ideas and which parts are your ideas, and most importantly why you think Smith is useful for your argument.